Heavy vehicle permits

 Application process for trips within South Australia

-The Department of Planning, Transport and Infrastructure (DPTI) is only processing Class 1 oversize/overmass, agricultural vehicles and special purpose vehicles (e.g. mobile crane, concrete pump, drill rig or fire truck) on behalf of the National Heavy Vehicle Regulator (NHVR).
+The Department of Planning, Transport and Infrastructure (DPTI) processes applications for Class 1 oversize/overmass, agricultural vehicles and special purpose vehicles (eg mobile crane, concrete pump, drill rig or fire truck) on behalf of the National Heavy Vehicle Regulator (NHVR).

 For all cross-border applications you should continue to apply to the NHVR through their Access Management website.